noginger13/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 ---

-- [ ] That's it!
+- [x s] That's it!
 Great job powering through this module!
 To dive in even deeper, head on over to [Module 4](https://github.com/dylanlrrb/Please-Contain-Yourself/tree/master/4-Containerized_Development_With_Volumes) - Containerized Development with Volumes

 ---
 #### Things we've learned: